Living-with-machines/lwm_GIR19_resolving_places/README.md

 # GIR19 paper

+This repository provides underlying code for the paper '*Resolving Places, Past and Present: Toponym Resolution in Historical British Newspapers Using Multiple Resources*'.

 ## Citation
+If you use or adapt this code in your paper, please use this citation;

 Mariona Coll Ardanuy, Katherine McDonough, Amrey Krause, Daniel CS Wilson, Kasra Hosseini, Daniel van Strien (2019), **Resolving Places, Past and Present: Toponym Resolution in Historical British Newspapers Using Multiple Resources**.

 ## High-resolution figures